The Euler characteristic of a Hecke algebra: The Deodhar complex

 \section{The Deodhar complex}

 There is a chain complex of left $\caH$-modules $C=(C_\bullet,\der_\bullet)$ which can be seen as the module-theoretic analogue of the Coxeter complex associated with a Coxeter group $(W,S)$.
 This chain complex has been introduced first by V.V.~Deodhar in \cite{deodhar--sgabo2}.
-For spherical Coxeter groups it was studied in more detail by A.~Mathas in \cite{mathas--qacc}.
-Recently, M.~Linckelmann and S.~Schroll introduced a two-sided version of this complex for spherical Coxeter groups (cf. \cite{linckelmann-schroll--tsqacc}).
-The definition of this chain complex is quite technical and depends on the choice of a sign function, and one may speculate that this is the reason why it has not found its way in the standard literature yet.
-In this section we recall its definition and basic properties for the convenience of the reader.
+For spherical Coxeter groups it was studied in more detail by A.~Mathas in \cite{mathas--qacc}, while M.~Linckelmann and S.~Schroll introduced in \cite{linckelmann-schroll--tsqacc} a two-sided version of this complex for spherical Coxeter groups.
+The definition of this chain complex is quite technical and depends on the choice of a sign function.
+For the convenience of the reader in this section we recall its definition and basic properties.